atomgalaxy/presentation-universal-template-parameters/presentation.md

 Parsing Disambiguation
 ----------------------

-We need to disambiguate when we mean to parse a type or a template.
+When we mean to parse-as-a-type-name or parse-as-a-template-name, we need to disambiguate.

 ```cpp
 template<template auto U> int caller3() {